Documentation

 Spec

-Two factions compete on a map with fixed building slots.
-Each faction places buildings into slots—bases generate income and spawn units, labs unlock advanced units.
+Two players compete on a level with fixed building slots (plots).
+Each player places buildings into plots—bases generate income and spawn units, labs unlock advanced units.
 Spawned units fight auto-battler style: they move, target, and attack autonomously using a counter-type priority system.
 Destroy all enemy bases to win.
 Matches run 2-5 minutes.

 Game flow